reen967/portfolio-starter-kit/pages/posts/skills-taxonomies.md

 | GE-G. Citizenship in a Diverse World | 51 |
 | GE-H. Traditions and Historical Foundations | 64 |

 There are infinite combinations of courses students may have taken.
-So to render a degree down to its subject matter and the university it's from doesn't tell us much at all about the skills they have gained while pursuing their studies.
+So to render a degree down to its subject matter and the university it's from doesn't tell us much at all about the skills they have gained over the duration of their studies.

 `Candidate #3`, Bachelor of Science in Accounting, SNHU